numbas/editor-docs/source/write-question.rst

 The variable will take a random whole-number value between :math:`1` and :math:`9` (inclusive).

-To the right of the definition, a possible value for the variable is displayed.
+To the right of the variable's name, a possible value for the variable is displayed.
 You can get a feel for what values a variable can take by pressing the :guilabel:`Regenerate values` button a few times.

 Add a second variable called ``b`` and give it the same definition.